LeoVS09/k8s-cluster-bootstrap/README.md

 You can fork this project for define your own infrsutructure bootstrap.
 Any PRs are allways welcome.
-Don't mix infrustructure and business services, this setup only define basic infrsutructure, for define business services better use GitOps soltuions, like [ArgoCD](https://argoproj.github.io/argo-cd/).
+Don't mix infrustructure and business services, this setup only define basic infrsutructure, for define business services better use GitOps soltuions, like [ArgoCD](https://argoproj.github.io/argo-cd/) which already build it in this bootstrap.

 ## Services